Skip to main content

 Fast Track and Plug In schemes to the EIC Accelerator

-The Fast Track scheme (the ‘Fast Track’) and the Plug In scheme (the ‘Plug In’) are two novelties under Horizon Europe.
-They allow funding bodies managing other parts of the Horizon Europe and Horizon 2020 programmes (the Fast Track) and funding bodies managing certified national/regional programmes (the Plug In) to submit projects from their portfolio directly to the full application stage of the EIC Accelerator.
+The Fast Track scheme (the ‘Fast Track’) and the Plug In scheme (the ‘Plug In’) allow funding bodies managing other parts of the Horizon Europe and Horizon 2020 programmes (the Fast Track) and funding bodies managing certified national/regional programmes (the Plug In) to give projects from their portfolio direct access to the full application stage of the EIC Accelerator.

 State of play of the Fast Track scheme